victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 }
 {{< /highlight >}}

-Thus the destructor of an object with a static lifetime is registered by its constructor.
-I didn't find the statement that the compiler has to register it using `std::atexit`, but this assumption looks reasonable given the `std::exit` documentation:
+Thus the constructor of an object with a static lifetime registers its destructor at runtime.
+I didn't find the requirement for the compiler to use `std::atexit` for it, but this assumption looks reasonable given the `std::exit` documentation:

 > Causes normal program termination to occur.                                                                            <br>
 > Several cleanup steps are performed: <br>